ozeliurs/Takenoko/doc/RAPPORT-C.md

 ### Game functionalities

-It would quite long to enumerate all the rules implemented in the game.
+It would be quite long to enumerate all the rules implemented in the game.
 You can read the official rules to find out what we have in our game since we followed them exactly.

 We also used [this video](https://youtu.be/o6MJEbGbCNs) as it is quite complete.